physical-computation/Warp-hardware/README.md

 ## Prerequisites
 The hardware design files are provided in the Eagle CAD format.
 You can use the free version of Eagle for MacOS, Linux, Windows to view the files.
 The designs is a 10-layer PCB, and you will need the full version of Eagle to make modifications.
-Fortunately, Eagle is relatively inexpensive and can also be purchased on a month-at-a-time subscription.
+[For academics, the full version of Eagle (Eagle Professional) is completely free](https://knowledge.autodesk.com/support/eagle/learn-explore/caas/sfdcarticles/sfdcarticles/Eagle-Education.html).
+For non-university hobbyists, Eagle is relatively inexpensive and can also be purchased on a month-at-a-time subscription.

 The hardware design files are also provided as Gerbers, and you can use any of the numerous free Gerber viewers to view the design.